Best Compass for Hiking: 2023 Update

 • Don’t drop it – prone to break

-Bottom-Line: The Suunto A-10 is a basic, and cheap baseplate compass.
+Bottom-Line: The Suunto A-10 is as basic and cheap as baseplate compasses get.
 Not one I would personally recommend with the possible exception as a cheap demonstration or backup unit.

 Brunton – TruArc 3 – Base Plate Compass